 - Using your cell phone to take pictures of the scene, damages to your bike and of your injuries

-If you've been injured in an accident as a result of someone else's negligence, we urge you to contact us immediately to learn how to protect your rights, preserve critical evidence and obtain necessary medical treatment.
-Our personal injury attorneys have won over hundreds of million dollars in verdicts and settlements for our clients over the past 40 years.
+If you've been injured in a car accident in Orange County as a result of someone else's negligence, we urge you to contact us immediately to learn how to protect your rights, preserve critical evidence and obtain necessary medical treatment.
+The personal injury attorneys at Allen, Flatt, Ballidis & Leslie have won over hundreds of million dollars in verdicts and settlements for our clients over the past 40 years.

 DISCLAIMER.
 The information on this site is not, nor is it intended to be, legal advice.
 You should formally consult an attorney for advice regarding your individual situation.
 We invite you to contact us and welcome your calls, letters and electronic mail.
 Please be advised, however, contacting us, submitting a case to us, and/or discussing your case with us does NOT create an attorney-client relationship.
 Please do not send any confidential information to us until such time as an attorney-client relationship has been established.